VitorHP/bookworm/README.md

 # TODO

-- MemberDashboard
 - LibrarianDashboard
 - CRUD for books
 - UI to Borrow a Book
-- UI to return a Book
 - Remove JWT from localstorage
 - Extract API logic from components into Contexts
+- Different status for returned borrowings
+- Update Readme for the devs

 # README